jasmine/jasmine/README.markdown

 	});

 Feel free to define your own matcher as needed in your code.
 If you'd like to add Matchers to Jasmine, please write tests.

+### Limitations

+You can only have one instance of Jasmine (which is a container for a runner) running at any given time.
+As you can see from `bootstrap.js`, this means you have to wait until a runner is done before defining suites & specs for another runner.

+This is a bit sloppy and will be fixed at some point - but it allows for a nicer syntax when defining your specs.
+For now we expect this to be fine as most of the time having multiple suites is sufficient for isolating application-level code.

 Contributing and Tests
 ----------------------